dwightjack/marco.solazzi.me/src/content/blog/journey-through-switches.md

 ### Accessibility testing results

-In my quick tests using VoiceOver, NVDA, and Narrator, all these patterns worked as expected.
+In my quick tests using VoiceOver (macOS), NVDA, and Narrator, all these patterns worked as expected.
 The screen readers correctly reported switches and checkboxes along with their states, with one exception: NVDA on Firefox reports Element Plus as <samp>blank</samp>.
 I didn't investigate this issue in depth, but it might be related to how the library hides the native input element (see a [similar topic for PrimeFaces](https://github.com/nvaccess/nvda/discussions/16398)).

 <details>
   <summary>Tests output log</summary>